David-Tawil/Kufsa/README.md

 Project for 20503 course Android based app for managing Board games

-Task list 11/08
+Task list 08/08
 1) make trying to add favoites without sign in --> imediatley switch you to login fragment
-2) Improve favorites and marketplace
+2) Improve favorites
-3) Remove uncecssary code
+3) re-factor UI and check how it works in vertical mode.
-4) Add comments to everything
+4) Remove uncecssary code
-5) create API ??
+5) Add comments to everything